Rokzz12/E-Commerce-Infinite-Locus/README.md

    - Above ₹5000: 20% discount.

 4. **Deployment:**
-   - Deploy the application locally.
+   - Deploy the application locally (or host in cloud).

 5. **Bonus Features (Optional):**
    - User login to maintain individual carts.